eum602/BW602/README.md

 3. **Start the webApp**
     ```
     3.1.
-Go into the clientSide folder and run node server.js
+Go into the clientSide folder and run node server.js(it will run on the 4001 port).
     ```
     ```
     3.2.
-Go into the serverSide folder and run npm start
+Go into the serverSide folder and run npm start(it will run on the 3000 port).
     ```

-4. **Start a local server**
+4. **Start a local server(it will run on the 7000 port)**
     ```
     4.1.
 Go into the localServer folder and run NODE_DEBUG=server NODE_ENV=staging node index-cluster.js
     ```